Mandate of the Regional Integration Division

-SADC was established as a Development Co-ordinating Conference in 1980 and was later transformed into a Development Community in 1992.
-Established primarily with economic aims, the SADC now oversees a large range of sectors including agriculture, security, climate change and health.
+SADC was established as a Development Coordinating Conference in 1980 and was later transformed into a Development Community in 1992.
+Established primarily with economic aims, the SADC now oversees a large range of sectors including agriculture, peace and security, climate change, infrastructure, industrialisation and health.

 As per Article 5 of its Treaty, SADC aims at achieving economic growth and development, alleviate poverty, enhance the standard and quality of life of the people of Southern Africa and support the socially disadvantaged through regional integration.
 It also aims at evolving common political values, systems and institutions as well as the promotion of peace and security

-The fifteen Member States of SADC are Angola, Botswana, DR Congo, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Swaziland, Tanzania, Zambia, and Zimbabwe.
+The sixteen Member States of SADC are Angola, Botswana, Comoros, DR Congo, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Swaziland, Tanzania, Zambia, and Zimbabwe.

 Institutional Structure of SADC

-The following organs of SADC have the power to take decisions on behalf of SADC Member States:
+The following organs of SADC have the power to take decisions:

 The Summit is responsible for the overall policy direction and control of the functions of SADC and for the adoption of legal instruments for the implementation of the provisions of the SADC Treaty.
 However, Summit may delegate this authority to the Council or any other institutions of SADC as it may deem appropriate.

 The Secretariat is based in Gaborone, Botswana.
-It is headed by an Executive Secretary who is appointed by the Summit for a term of four years and is eligible for renewal for a further term of four years.
-The basic function of the Secretariat is to provide technical support and advisory services to the Member States in the implementation of the Treaty.
+It is headed by an Executive Secretary who is appointed by the Summit for a term of four years and is eligible for renewal once for a further term of four years.
+The basic function of the Secretariat is to provide technical support and advisory services to the Member States in the implementation of the Treaty and policy decisions.
 It mainly implements sectoral projects and programmes in line with decisions adopted by the Summit of Heads of State and Government and Council of Ministers.
-The Executive Secretary of the Secretariat is Dr Tomáz Augusto Salomão from Mozambique.
+The Executive Secretary of the Secretariat is Dr Stergomena L. Tax from Tanzania.

 Common Market for Eastern and Southern Africa (COMESA)

-The nineteen members of COMESA are Burundi, Comoros, DR of Congo, Djibouti, Egypt, Eritrea, Ethiopia, Kenya, Libya, Madagascar, Malawi, Mauritius, Rwanda, Seychelles, Sudan, Swaziland, Uganda, Zambia and Zimbabwe
+The twenty-one members of COMESA are Burundi, Comoros, DR of Congo, Djibouti, Egypt, Eritrea, Ethiopia, Kenya, Libya, Madagascar, Malawi, Mauritius, Rwanda, Somalia, Seychelles, Sudan, Swaziland, Tunisia, Uganda, Zambia and Zimbabwe.

 Institutional Structure of COMESA

-The Authority of Heads of State and Government and the Council of Ministers are the organs of COMESA which have the power to take decisions on behalf of COMESA Member States.
+The Authority of Heads of State and Government and the Council of Ministers are the main decision-making organs of COMESA.
 The Authority is the supreme Policy Organ of the COMESA and is responsible for the general policy, direction and control of the performance of the executive functions of the Common Market and the achievement of its aims and objectives.

 The Secretariat is based in Lusaka, Zambia.
 It is headed by a Secretary General who is appointed by the Authority for a term of five years and is eligible for re-appointment for a further term of five years.
 The basic function of the Secretariat is to provide technical support and advisory services to the Member States in the implementation of the Treaty.
-It mainly undertakes research and studies as a basis for implementing the decisions adopted by the Policy Organs.
-The Secretary General of the Secretariat is Mr Sindiso Ngwenya from Zimbabwe.
+It undertakes research and studies as a basis for implementing the decisions adopted by the Policy Organs.
+The Secretary General of the Secretariat is Ms. Chileshe Kapwepwe from Zambia.

 Indian Ocean Commission (IOC)

 The Indian Ocean Commission was founded in Port Louis, Mauritius, on 20 December 1982 with three members, namely, Madagascar, Mauritius and Seychelles.
 The “Accord Général de Coopération of Victoria” was signed in 1984 in Seychelles.
-In 1986, Comoros and France (Reunion) joined the Organisation.
-The IOC Secretariat is located in Mauritius.
+In 1986, Comoros and France (Réunion) joined the organisation.
+The IOC Secretariat is located at Ebène, Mauritius.

 The IOC implements a vast portfolio of projects spanning multiple fields: environment, tourism, development of trade, fishing, telecommunications, culture, handicraft, meteorology, development of the human resources.
 Most of the IOC projects are funded by the European Union.
 The IOC currently holds observer status at the United Nations General Assembly (UNGA) and the African Union (AU).

 The Council of Ministers is the supreme authority of the IOC.
 It meets once a year.
 The annual presidency rotates every year in alphabetical order of the countries.
 Seychelles is the current Chair.
 The Secretary-General of the Secretariat is appointed for a non-renewable four-year mandate.
-The Secretary General is Mr Jean Claude de L’Estrac from Mauritius.
+Mr Hamada Madi Boléro from the Union of Comoros is the Secretary General of the IOC.

-The Indian Ocean Rim Association for Regional Cooperation (IOR-ARC) was launched in Mauritius on 6-7 March 1997.
-The Secretariat is located in Mauritius.
-The current Secretary-General is H.E, K.V.
-Bhagirath from India.
-The IOR-ARC Secretariat is located in Mauritius.
-The Council of Ministers is the supreme authority of the IOR-ARC.
+The Indian Ocean Rim Association (IORA) was launched in Mauritius on 6-7 March 1997And its Secretariat is based at Ebène, Mauritius.
+The current Secretary-General is H.E.
+Dr Nomvuyo Nokwe from South Africa.
+The main objective of the organization is to promote the sustained growth and balanced development of the region and of the Member States.
+The Council of Ministers is the supreme authority of the IORA.

-The IOR-ARC comprises twenty members, six Dialogue Partners and two Observers.
-IOR-ARC:
+The IORA comprises twenty-two members, ten Dialogue Partners and two Observers:

-· The members are: Australia, Bangladesh, Comoros, India, Indonesia, Iran, Kenya, Madagascar, Malaysia, Mauritius, Mozambique, Oman, Seychelles, Singapore, South Africa, Sri Lanka, Tanzania, Thailand, the United Arab Emirates and Yemen.
+· The members are: Australia, Bangladesh, Comoros, India, Indonesia, Iran, Kenya, Madagascar, Malaysia, Maldives, Mauritius, Mozambique, Oman, Seychelles, Singapore, South Africa, Federal Republic of Somalia, Sri Lanka, Tanzania, Thailand, the United Arab Emirates and Yemen.

-· The Dialogue partners are France, Japan, Egypt, China, UK and US.
+· The Dialogue partners are France, Italy, Japan, Egypt, China, Germany, South Korea, Turkey, UK and US.